Allen School Grad Student Housing Information

 Locations

-Grad students are distributed fairly widely across the city, but among our survey respondents, most are clustered in neighborhoods near campus: the University District, Capitol Hill, Ravenna, Wallingford, and Roosevelt.
+Grad students are distributed widely across the city, but among our survey respondents, most are clustered in neighborhoods near campus: Roosevelt, Green Lake, the University District, Capitol Hill, Ravenna, and Wallingford.

 Note that the data on the map is not comprehensive!
-Grad students live throughout the city; more grad students than indicated have lived in the Central District, Wallingford, Fremont, Eastlake, and South Lake Union.
+Grad students live throughout the city, including in areas not represented in survey responses, such as Belltown, Phinney Ridge, and Eastlake.

 Commute

 Grad students commute to campus using a variety of modes.
-The majority of students ride the bus some of the time, and many also walk or take the Light Rail.
-A smaller proportion bike or drive to school.
-Most students use a mix of modes: many live close enough to bike or walk when the weather is nice, others take the bus or light rail (or combination), and some drive when more convenient.
+Two-thirds of students ride the bus some of the time, and many also walk, take the light rail, or bike to school.
+Most students use a mix of modes: many live close enough to bike or walk when the weather is nice, others take the bus or light rail (or a combination of the two), and some drive when more convenient.

 Commute times range from 5 - 10 minutes, for those living in the U-District, to 50 - 60 minutes, for those living in more distant neighborhoods.
-The average commute was 23 minutes.
+The average commute among survey respondents was 22 minutes.

 Commute modes used by grad students.
-Respondents could select multiple options; thus the percentages add up to greater than 100%.
+Respondents could select multiple options, so the percentages add up to greater than 100%.
+Click for full-size commute modes chart.

 Deciding Where To Live

-Here’s a few words (from past and current grads) about each of the neighborhoods.
+Here are a few words from past and current grads about each of the neighborhoods.

 University District

 • It's a very student-oriented area - the Ave (University Way) has a lot of food on it, there's good shopping opportunities nearby, etc., which are in a student-like price range.
-Being able to walk or take a short bus trip to work is very useful for me - I'm close enough that going to work isn't a huge production, but far away enough that I can relax at home.
+Being able to walk or take a short bus trip to work is very useful for me.

 • I like quiet and so I've stayed away from the neighborhood between 15th and 22nd Ave, and 45th and 52nd St. Pretty much anything outside of that rectangle is fine for quiet lovers and certainly not far for walking or biking.
 I'd recommend not dropping below 45th St. - it tends to be noisier and more crowded there than, say, above 50th St.